 Although I was Lucky – another Factor was at Play

 One last thing regarding luck and getting that programmer trainee job.
 After I had been working there a very short period of time I found out one reason I had been so lucky to get that job.
-It turned out that from what I heard about 1100 people had applied for those dozen or so positions.
+From what I heard it turned out that about 1100 people had applied for those dozen or so positions.

 Well I was not one of the thousand or more that actually applied for the job.
 It turned out that myself and one other girl, the only minorities in the chosen group, were almost certainly chosen because we were minorities.